You can help build community through art

+Experiencing Vision Exchange has been amazing for me as a member of the Indian community in Winnipeg.
 Seeing myself, my community, and my culture reflected in a major art gallery like the WAG is affirming.
 During these divisive times, it is more important than ever to have spaces where our differences are not just welcomed, but celebrated.

 My hope is for many more exhibitions in the future that will bring underrepresented communities into the WAG.
 Your donation to the WAG will make this possible.

 -Sabrina Sethi is a University of Winnipeg graduate student and curator of Scottish and Indian descent.
 Earlier this year, Sabrina joined the WAG’s Advisory Committee for Vision Exchange.